HomeLatest NewsTelecomIndia launches indigenous 4G network and accelerates 5G rollout

 Preferred Source of Google

 New Delhi – India has launched its first fully indigenous 4G network, alongside the commissioning of nearly 98,000 4G towers using homegrown technology, the government said.
-The network, developed by the Centre for Development of (C-DOT) with Tejas Networks providing the access network and integration by Tata Consultancy Services, is designed to be 5G-ready and aims to strengthen the country’s telecom infrastructure.
+The network, developed by the Centre for Development of Telematics (C-DOT) with Tejas Networks providing the radio access network and integration by Tata Consultancy Services, is designed to be 5G-ready and aims to strengthen the country’s telecom infrastructure.

 The deployment represents a shift from earlier reliance on foreign technology for 2G, 3G and 4G services.
 Officials said the indigenous stack allows for rapid upgrades, improved scalability and future migration to 5G, while reducing dependence on external vendors.
-BSNL said the network is expected to improve connectivity in tribal regions, remote villages and hilly areas, supporting online education, telemedicine and access to market information for farmers.
+BSNL said the network is expected to improve connectivity in tribal regions, remote villages and hilly areas, supporting online education, and access to market information for farmers.

 “The indigenous 4G stack enhances India’s digital sovereignty, ensures supply-chain resilience and creates local employment in network design, deployment and maintenance,” a statement from the Department of Telecommunications said.
 The government added that the network currently manages around four petabytes of data daily, serving over 22 million citizens, including two million first-time internet users.